 - Skipjack: As mentioned, the Skipjack Wind Farm Project is proposed to be built off the coast of Ocean City, Maryland.
 The project has been met with opposition from the tourism industry, which opponents argue would be negatively impacted by the sight and sound of the turbines.
 In February 2018 the Ocean City Council voted unanimously to oppose the project, a decision that was later overridden by the Maryland House of Delegates.
 In August 2020, the Maryland Public Service Commission (PSC) approved a plan to use larger wind turbines for the project.
-100 - Dan's Mountain Wind Farm: This wind project in Allegheny County has faced growing opposition, and in 2015 the Zoning Board of Special Appeals rejected variances required for the project to proceed.
+106 - Dan's Mountain Wind Farm: This wind project in Allegheny County has faced growing opposition, and in 2015 the Zoning Board of Special Appeals rejected variances required for the project to proceed.
 The PSC refused to preempt the county, concluding that the environmental benefits did not outweigh the aesthetic and auditory costs.
 In April 2018, the Court of Special Appeals reversed this decision.
-Despite pressure from Allegany Neighbors and Citizens for Home Owners Rights Limited group, the PSC ultimately approved the project in June 2020.
+Despite pressure from Allegany Neighbors and Citizens for Home Owners Rights Limited group, the PSC ultimately approved the project in June 2020. - Washington County Solar Farm: In November 2015, the county zoning board granted permission to Perennial Solar LLC proposed 8MW solar farm.
+Opposing residents and

-ALLEGANY COUNTY, M.D, Code § 360-107 (2019).
+&lt;sup>105 ALLEGANY COUNTY, M.D, Code § 360-107 (2019).

-&lt;sup>100 Scott Dance, Maryland Offshore Wind Distance, The Baltimore Sun, Mar.
-12, 2018; Matthew Prensky, Larger Wind Turbines Approved Off Coast: What You Need to Know, Salisbury Daily Times, Aug.
+&lt;sup>106 Scott Dance, Maryland Offshore Wind Distance, THE BALTIMORE SUN, Mar.
+12, 2018; Matthew Prensky, Larger Wind Turbines Approved Off Coast: What You Need to Know, SALISBURY DAILY TIMES, Aug.
 21, 2020.
 Dan's Mountain Wind Force, LLC v.
 Allegany Cty.
 Bd. of Zoning Appeals, 236 Md.
 App.
-483, 182 A.3d 252, 260 (2018); Scott Dance, Maryland Wind Farms, The Baltimore Sun, Nov.
-15, 2017; Greg Larry, Dan's Mountain Wind Farm Receives Approval, The Cumberland Times-News, June 10, 2020.
+483, 182 A.3d 252, 260 (2018); Scott Dance, Maryland Wind Farms, THE BALTIMORE SUN, Nov.
+15, 2017; Greg Larry, Dan's Mountain Wind Farm Receives Approval, THE CUMBERLAND TIMES-NEWS, June 10, 2020.
+Julie F. Greepe, Ton Md. court to hear Washington County's appeal over solar farm jurisdiction.